 Coaching is a mutual decision.
 It is not another list item on the schedule.
 Team development is as important as the tasks they must achieve.

 They should also be involved in making sure the why and expectations of the coaching are communicated clearly.

 What is a growth coaching perspective or approach?

 Being a coach with a growth perspective involves paying attention to each individual’s strengths and bringing them out.
 It involves being adaptable and listening.

 As coaches are not gurus and, in many cases, not an expert in the industry, it is important that the team or the authority figure, discuss the end result.
-The coach, while understanding the results matter, focuses more on the development of the full potential of the team, learning to identify nurture each personality and strength.
-This involves staying receptive, aware and innovative.
+While understanding the results matter, the coach focuses more on developing the team’s full potential, learning to identify nurture each personality and strength.
+This involves staying receptive, aware, and innovative.

 Personalized coaching matters

-A great leader, whether a coach or manager or the organization head, knows how to create a positive and exciting environment while making sure that his members stay on track and focused.
+Whether a coach or manager or the organization head, a great leader knows how to create a positive and exciting environment while ensuring that his members stay on track and focus.
 The perfect balance between fun and business and understands that fun is often an important aspect of successful business or tasks of any kind.